rirenner/aci-ansible/docs/aci_epg_module.rst

 Synopsis
 --------

-* Manage top level application network profile object, i.e. this does not manage EPGs.
+* Manage end point groups and related contracts on Cisco ACI fabrics.

 Requirements (on host that executes module)